Taladegib (ENV-101)

 In 1980, Christine Nusslein-Volhard and Eric Wiechaus identified a gene that plays a critical role in embryonic developments in fruit flies.
 Flies with a non-functioning version of this gene had several significant abnormalities, including external bristles that clump together rather than being evenly spaced, making them look something like a hedgehog.
 Thirteen years later, researchers in the Tabin Lab identified the mammalian version of hedgehog.
 A postdoctoral fellow in the lab, Robert Riddle, named this gene Sonic Hedgehog after the character in a comic book that his daughter brought home.

-Endeavor BioMedicines’ investigational medicine ENV-101 is an Hh signaling pathway inhibitor.
-By binding to and inhibiting a key receptor in the Hh pathway, ENV-101 stops the abnormal accumulation of the myofibroblasts that cause fibrosis.
+Endeavor BioMedicines’ investigational medicine taladegib is an Hh signaling pathway inhibitor.
+By binding to and inhibiting a key receptor in the Hh pathway, taladegib eliminates the myofibroblasts that cause fibrosis.
 This may resolve the excessive wound-healing process seen in pulmonary fibrosis, improving lung volume and function.

-Data from a Phase 2a, randomized, double-blind, placebo-controlled clinical trial that evaluated safety and efficacy of ENV-101 vs. placebo in 41 patients with confirmed IPF who were treated for three months demonstrate the compound improved lung function and reversed key measures of lung fibrosis in patients with idiopathic pulmonary fibrosis.
+Data from a Phase 2a, randomized, double-blind, placebo-controlled clinical trial that evaluated safety and efficacy of taladegib vs. placebo in 41 patients with confirmed IPF who were treated for 12 weeks demonstrate the investigational treatment improved lung function from baseline and reversed key measures of lung fibrosis in patients with idiopathic pulmonary fibrosis.
 Further clinical investigation is forthcoming in a Phase 2 study in patients with IPF.

 “By focusing on the Hedgehog pathway, we seek to disrupt a primary disease mechanism and create the potential to reverse lung fibrosis in patients.”